uktrade/omis-frontend/README.md

 Tests and code linting are all run on [CircleCI](https://circleci.com/).

+Note:
+When the e2e tests are running in CircleCI they use a docker image to run the api, that is hosted in Google Container Registry, so that we can get the orders to test against from the database.
+We don't appear to pulling down the latest api docker image.
+As it stands this shouldn't be a problem because the image being used will still seed the database with the orders to test against.
+However, if changes are made to the orders seed data for testing purposes, the api image used by omis will need to be updated to the most recent version.

 ## Deployment

 Deployments to staging and production are done manually through Jenkins and are